-- Transnet has supplied and we have received appropriate tender offers to any/all questions(as applicable) which were submitted by ourselves for tender clarification purposes; - 2. we have received all information we deemed necessary for the completion of this Tender; - at no stage have we received additional information relating to the subject matter of thistender from Transnet sources, other than information formally received from the designated Transnet contact(s) as nominated in the tender documents; - 4. we are satisfied, insofar as our company is concerned, that the processes and procedures adopted by Transnet in issuing this tender and the requirements requested from tenderers in responding to this tender have been conducted in a fair and transparent manner; and - 5. furthermore, we acknowledge that a direct relationship exists between a family member and/or an owner / member / director / partner / shareholder (unlisted companies) of ourcompany and an employee or board member of the Transnet Group as indicated below:[Respondent to indicate if this section is not applicable]

-FULL NAME OF OWNER/MEMBER/DIRECTOR/
+that do hereby certify:: 1.
+Transnet has supplied and we have received appropriate tender offers to any/all questions(as applicable) which were submitted by ourselves for tender clarification purposes; 2. we have received all information we deemed necessary for the completion of this Tender; 3. at no stage have we received additional information relating to the subject matter of thistender from Transnet sources, other than information formally received from the designated Transnet contact(s) as nominated in the tender documents; 4. we are satisfied, insofar as our company is concerned, that the processes and proceduresadopted by Transnet in issuing this tender and the requirements requested from tenderers in responding to this tender have been conducted in a fair and transparent manner; and 5. furthermore, we acknowledge that a direct relationship exists between a family member and/or an owner / member / director / partner / shareholder (unlisted companies) of ourcompany and an employee or board member of the Transnet Group as indicated below:[Respondent to indicate if this section is not applicable] FULL NAME OF OWNER/MEMBER/DIRECTOR/ PARTNER/SHAREHOLDER: ADDRESS: Indicate nature of relationship with Transnet:

-PARTNER/SHAREHOLDER: